tpenland/CommandDispatcher/README.md

   - *LoopbackCommandRouter* - Used for validating that the ConsoleHost is running.
 Subscribes to the topic 'loopback/input' and returns a message on the topic 'loopback/output'.
   - *appSettings.json* - This needs to be modified by implementors of MessageRouting libraries to include library specific configuration.
 For more information see the [Sample](./Samples/README.md) and the implementation example in [DeviceRegistryCommandRouter](./Samples/DeviceRegistryCommandRouters/DeviceRegistryCommandRouter.cs) for how to access the configuration data.
 - [MqttNet](https://github.com/dotnet/MQTTnet)
   - This is the underlying library used by CommandDispatcher.Mqtt to interact with the MQTT protocol.
-It is an MQTT v5 compliant library that is supported by the .NET Foundation and is effetively the default MQTT libarary for the .Net community.
-This library is abstracted away behind the *PubSubClient* and any further capabilities that need to exposed from MqttNet will be done by mofifying the *PubSubClient*.
+It is an MQTT v5 compliant library that is supported by the .NET Foundation and is effectively the default MQTT library for the .Net community.
+This library is abstracted away behind the *PubSubClient* and any further capabilities that need to exposed from MqttNet will be done by modifying the *PubSubClient*.

 ## Deployment Models